Personal loan without SCHUFA in Germany 2026

 - Points-based score: 100 to 999

-According to vzbv: no case is known where a loan was actually disbursed after such payment.
+Per vzbv, no case is known where a loan was actually paid out after such a payment.

 Upfront payment demanded